CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 Recent Activity Widget
 --------------------
-**Purpose:** The Recent Activity widget shows users the logged actions for the viewed project or component and its children.
+**Purpose:** The Recent Activity widget shows users the logged actions for the viewed project or component, its children, and its registrations.

 The Recent Activity widget appears below the Tags widget.
 Below the panel title, "Recent Activity," is muted text that reads::